ABOUT HERENCIA GUADALUPANA

 The virgin appeared in 1531 in San Juan Diego to bring hope to the indigenous people of Mexico.
 She brought a message that they had value and strength because they were children of God.
 Through her image, she proclaimed they must regain their face of wisdom and their heart of love.
 She brought a spirituality that stated that rooted in the love of God we could all be inclusive and strive for justice, embrace dignity and love mercy.
 Herencia Guadalupana Lab Schools will educate young children and families primarily from poverty homes with such a spirituality.
 With this spirituality, families in poverty will have the strength to support their efforts to overcome poverty.

-Providing a child-centered, loving environment where faith is infused into all learning
+- Providing a child-centered, loving environment where faith is infused into all preschool learning

-Scaffolding children’s learning to challenge them to grow
+- Scaffolding children’s learning to challenge them to grow socially, emotionally, and intellectually

-Create pathways for potential early childhood professionals to obtain university degrees through internships to serve children and families in poverty in diverse public roles.
+- Create pathways for potential early childhood teachers to obtain university degrees through internships to serve children and families in poverty in diverse public roles.

 Families in poverty through embracing Guadalupana spirituality will obtain the dispositions, knowledge, and skills to overcome poverty and bridge the achievement gap.

 Establish preschools, parent support, and teacher development in poverty neighborhoods to strengthen the spiritual, educational, and economic life of families.